-Breast cancer forms in the cells of the breasts.
-Breast cancer can occur in both women and men, but it is far more common in women.
-After skin cancer, it is the most common cancer diagnosed in United States women.
-Better understanding of breast cancer, along with earlier detection, is creating an increase in survival rates and a decrease in the number of deaths from breast cancer.
+Formed from cells in the breast, breast cancer can occur in both men and women, but it is far more common in women.
+After skin cancer, breast cancer is the most common cancer diagnosed in women in the U.S. A better understanding of breast cancer, along with earlier detection, is increasing survival rates for those diagnosed with breast cancer.

 - Change in breast size, shape, or appearance